haberdashPI/german_track/_research/plans.md

+things I believe:

+There is a bump in accuracy shortly after 1s for the low-salience, early-target trials.
+More convincing for the object condition than spatial condition

+overall low-salience shows a classification advantage at later times for the object condition,

+things are less clear for the spatial condition, but maybe high is doing better here??? (depends on whether we consider baseline, and miss corrections)

+the early-trial targets have less classification accuracy, regardless of condition (but this does depend on whether we consider baseline and miss corrections), the time course of this effect is less interesting

+There is an overall effect in the interaction between early/late target and low/high salience: high&early and low&late are easier to differentiate than the other twos, for object only.
+Low early is hard to differentiate for the spatial (ignoring corrections)

 # Plans

-## Looking at timeline results

-Can we order the amount of correct responses by salience and target time within the three conditions?
-The prediction would be that early low salience targets are the hardest (worst performing)
+decisions to make
+- where to look at the time line?
+  - split by maximum derivative
+  - select overall best performance on each side of the split

 ## baseline analysis

 - show global spatial object (no other)
-- then different timing srelative to switches
+- then different timing relative to switches
 - looking at switches (far from targets)
 - can you classify difference of switch vs no switch (maybe? try it?)

 do all 3:

   1. within condition (global spatial object) after and before switch, after and later trial
-  2. still do object v global early late trial
+  2. still do object v global early late trial?
   3. show neural power

 look at raw power